practicaldsc/study/problems/old-from-10/su22-final/q6-contest-hypo-test.md

 - Snippet 4: This option is correct.
 This approach is similar to the one above except we're only considering the probability distribution of toy dogs vs non-toy dogs, which is what we wanted in the first place.
 The rest of the steps are similar to the ones above.

-- Snippet 5: Note that `df` is simple just a dataframe containing information of the dogs, and may or may not reflect the population distribution of dogs that participate in the photo contest.
+- Snippet 5: Note that `df` is simple just a DataFrame containing information of the dogs, and may or may not reflect the population distribution of dogs that participate in the photo contest.

 <average>72</average>